pbrotoisworo/tweet2map/README.md

 # **Upcoming:**
 - Streamline main script by utilizing more classes and functions
-- Spatial joins through FOSS tools instead of ArcGIS Software
-- Sharing workflows to help jumpstart analysis
-- Improve logging
 - Tweet2Map streaming version: a version where the script will continuously run and check the mmda page twice a day.
 The main Tweet2Map script will have a section to accomodate this streaming information.
+This is the main goal of this script.
+- Natural Language Processing in the far future.

 # Table of Contents
 1. [Code Structure and Configuration](#structure)